Angel Witch (album)

 Angel Witch is the first album by British heavy metal band Angel Witch.
 The album was released in 1980 through Bronze Records, and since then re-released in four editions over the years.
 The cover features a painting formerly attributed to John Martin titled The Fallen Angels Entering Pandemonium.
-The album made Angel Witch one of the key bands in the new wave of British heavy metal movement.
+The album made Angel Witch one of the key bands in the new wave of British heavy metal (NWOBHM) scene, and has proven influential on subsequent movements, particularly on then-upcoming thrash, speed, doom and extreme metal artists.